The Ultimate Kimberley Tour

 - Itineraries may vary and/or attractions can be substituted for any cause including seasonal conditions, weather extremes, traditional owner and national park requirements.

-- This tour is only for fit and active people, who can hike 5-9kms a day over uneven terrain, often in high temperatures.
+- This tour is for fairly active people.
+Terrain is uneven at times, but manageable to all.
 Temperatures can be extreme i.e. very high during summer days and very cold during winter nights.
 The operator reserves the right to assess the fitness capability of passengers prior to tour departure.

 - Due to distances covered, this trip involves early departures on some morning and frequent stops between destinations.